michaudf/morobae.github.io/README.md

 # Mobile Robot Assistants for the Elderly (MoRobAE)

-A proposed workshop for ICRA 2019.
+The website for the ICRA 2019 workshop.

-More details coming soon.